Google Maps Lead Extractor with Website Email Enrichment avatar

 Building a prospect list manually means opening Google Maps, clicking each result, visiting the website, hunting the contact page, and copy-pasting an email.
 For 50 businesses that takes several hours.
 For 200 it is a full workday, and the results are still a raw spreadsheet with no deduplication or email classification.

-This actor automates the entire pipeline: one search query triggers a Google Maps scan with a headless browser, website visits via high-speed HTTP crawling, contact extraction with junk filtering, and a clean structured export.
-A list of 50 businesses with emails typically completes in under 15 minutes.
+Google Maps Lead Extractor with Website Email Enrichment automates the entire pipeline: one search query triggers a Google Maps scan, website visits for contact extraction with junk filtering, and a clean structured export.
+A list of 100 businesses with emails typically completes in under 5 minutes.

-• Scheduling β€” run daily or weekly to monitor new businesses entering a market or keep lead lists current
+• Scheduling β€” run daily, weekly, or custom intervals to monitor new businesses entering a market

-• Proxy rotation β€” built-in Apify residential proxy infrastructure rotates IPs so Google Maps and website visits do not get blocked at scale
+• Proxy rotation β€” built-in proxy infrastructure rotates IPs so Google Maps and website visits do not get blocked at scale

 • Monitoring β€” configure Slack or email alerts when runs fail or return fewer results than expected